jeffreybakker/ING_Project/README.md

 ## Implementation

-For implementing the initial set of requirements we have used the Spring framework which provides us with easy to use functions for storing, retrieving and updating data.
+For implementing the extended set of requirements we have used the Spring framework which provides us with easy to use functions for storing, retrieving and updating data.
 And combined with a JSON RPC library we could easily create an JSON RPC API for our project.
+One issue that we had, which we hadn't tested well enough in the v1.0 was that the JSON RPC library did not support multiple classes on the same endpoint, so we ended implementing a work-around that basically redirects all HTTP traffic to the correct endpoint so that we could have everything on the same endpoint.

 ### General Architecture